nominetresearch/microbit-networking-book-python/twowayunicast/twowayunicast.md

 *Pong*.

-**Instruction:** Program the receiver micro:bit to unicast a *Pong* packet when a *Ping* packet is received.
+**Instruction:** Program the receiver micro:bit to unicast a *Pong* packet when it receives a *Ping* packet.

 ### Task 4: Receive a Pong and calculate round-trip-time